Lagerstroemia indica 'Whit I' Cultivar U.S. Plant Patent # 10297

 Leathery dark green leaves during growing season.
 Spectacular fall color.
 Stout branching upright form.
 Drought tolerant.
 Hardiness Zone 5 through 9.

-Watch for this reblooming show off in garden centers!
+Watch for these reblooming show off new plants in garden centers!

 Dwarf, tight flower show!